 One of the most intriguing men to call Vernon home was a con man from Germany, Hans Bonhart Munchow, who passed himself off as an Austrian/Hungarian nobleman.
 The account that follows is pieced together from documents and newspaper articles.

-Hans Munchow was born in 1882 in Germany.
-His first recorded trip to America was at the age of 25 when he sailed from Hamburg to New York City in October 1907.
-During his next two years he took his measure of early 20th Century America and the opportunities available to an ambitious young foreigner.
-The automobile was emerging as the successor to the horse and buggy and was fascinating Americans, wealthy Americans in particular.
+Hans Munchow or Muenchow was born November 5,1883 in Artern, Germany, a town of about 5,000 75 miles Southwest of Berlin, to Bernhard and Hedwig Muenchow.
+He says he graduated from University in Berlin at age 19 in about 1902.
+His first voyage to America was in October 1907 when at the age of 25 he sailed from Hamburg, Germany on the 'Patricia' to New York City.
+During the next two years he took his measure of early 20th Century America and the opportunities available to an ambitious young foreigner.
+The automobile was just emerging as the successor to the horse and buggy and the invention fascinated Americans, particularly wealthy Americans.

-Two years after arriving he made another voyage to Germany returning from Bremen as the representative of the Geschwa shock absorber company.
-On the voyage he apparently met and won the heart of Southern belle Henrietta Cassin, from a wealthy family in Louisville, Kentucky who was 25 years his senior.
-At that time wealthy Americans enjoyed visiting Europe and slow travel by ocean liner made plenty of time to meet and impress fellow passengers.
-Hans was charming, charismatic and without scrupples.
+Two years after arriving he made another voyage to Germany returning from Bremen in October 1910 on the Kaiser Wilhelm luxury liner out of Bremen (GET EVIDENCE) as the representative of the Geschwa shock absorber company.
+On the voyage he met and won the heart of Southern belle Henrietta Cassin, from a wealthy Louisville, Kentucky family, who was 25 years his senior.
+At that time wealthy Americans enjoyed visiting Europe and slow travel by ocean liner provided plenty of time to meet and impress fellow passengers.
+Hans was charming, charismatic and without scruples.

-At the time there were many small companies attempting to make it as auto designers and manufactureres and with an extablished manufacturing base Hartford was in competition with Detroit to be the home of the American auto.
-The best known Hartford manufacturer was probably Pope but there were others in the Connecticut River Valley including ....
+In the early Twentieth Century many small companies hoped to become auto designers and manufacturers, and with an established manufacturing base Hartford was in competition with Detroit to become the home of the American auto.
+The best known Hartford manufacturer was probably, Pope but there were others in the Connecticut River Valley including ?????

-Hans chose to make his home in Vernon where he purchased Lyman's Valley Falls Farm, which at the time included the farmhouse and red barn on Valley Falls Farm as well as the fields and dammed pond.
-The property had changed hands a number of times since the failure of the Christian Sharps trout farm and the cotton mill had burned and been abandoned as well.
-Rockville was now the center of manufacture in the area and Valley Falls was a perfect site for a young man with the ambition of being a wealthy gentleman farmer.
+He chose to make his home in Vernon where he purchased Lyman's Valley Falls farm in 1910, which at the time included the farmhouse and red barn on Valley Falls Road as well as the fields and dammed pond.
+The property had changed hands a number of times since the failure of Christian Sharps' trout farm in 18?? and burning of the cotton mill in 1879?.
+Rockville was the center of manufacture in the area and Valley Falls was a perfect site for a young man with the intention of becoming a wealthy gentleman farmer.

-At the time he moved to Vernon in 1910 he was unmarried but likely engaged and planning to use his wife's money to improve the farm and create the image of a wealthy European businessman.
+At the time he moved to Vernon he was unmarried, but likely engaged to Henrietta and planning to use her money to improve the farm and live the life of a wealthy European businessman.
 Vernon believed a millionaire had come to town and likely welcomed him with open arms.
-Indeed living at the farm with him was the Michaels' family also from Germany.
-Philip Michaels who ran the farm and his wife Katherine who was servant to Munchow.
-Another German Frederick Stohl was a hired hand on the farm.
-It's unclear if Hans grew up on a farm in Germany, but it seems likely.
+In Rockville there were several German clubs including ???? where he could speak his native language and would have been welcomed.

 In Hasel Lutz' description of Munchow, who she refers to as a 'Count,' she says that he "was a tall, well-groomed man with a neatly trimmed Van Dyke beard, who sat up straight in the narrow carriage with a seat just wide enough for two, himself and his Great Dane dog.
 This turn-out was drawn by a lovely dappled grey horse.
 At times he rode his saddle horses along the trails through the woods nearby.
 The Count was responsible for bringing other Hungarian families to Vernon to work as masons, cooks and caretakers on his estate."

-To enhance his image he bought and drove to work daily a large green Stevens-Duryea Roadster.
-He hired a stenographer from Rockville, Rose Martin, who he drove to work and with a gallant air assisted her from the car to the elevator.
+To enhance his image he bought and drove to work a large green Stevens-Duryea Roadster.
+He hired a stenographer from Rockville, Rose Martin, who he drove to work and, per the Hartford Courant, 'with a gallant air assisted her from the car to the elevator.'
 The Stevens-Duryea auto was developed in ??? and manufactured in Springfield, MA.
 Munchow likely had a relationship with them as a parts supplier.
-The company only lasted until 1915.

 Living In Vernon